 On his long road back to the marathon, Riley ended a successful, five-year stint with the Hansons-Brooks team, quit his job as a part-time running store clerk, went through a divorce, moved to Boulder, Colo., started training under Lee Troop, had surgery to repair a nagging Achilles injury and began pursuing a master’s degree in mechanical engineering.

 At the moment, he’s an unsponsored runner who’s juggling training with a busy class, teaching and tutoring schedule.
-But he admits that it was only with the complete life reboot that he was able to really focus on—and appreciate— serious training again.
+But he admits that it was only with the complete life reboot that he was able to really focus on—and appreciate—serious training again.

-“For me, the biggest thing has been kind of learning how to compete again,” Riley said over coffee earlier this week in Boulder.
+“For me, the biggest thing has been kind of learning how to compete again,” Riley said over coffee in Boulder.
 “I kind of forgot how much it hurts to try cover moves in a race than to stay with a pace.
 I didn’t think it was going to be as much of a learning experience coming back, and I’m just starting to get back into a rhythm of racing.”

 Riley was locked into that rhythm in the fall of 2014 when he made his marathon debut in Chicago.
 He placed 11th overall in that race and finished as the second American.
 From there, he went on to place second in the 8K race at the Great Edinburgh XC International challenge and second at the USATF National Club XC Championship.

 But it was about the same time that a painful right Achilles began to bother him.
 He tried to run through it for more than a year with minimal treatment and managed it just well enough to finish a respectable 15th in the 2016 Olympic Trials (2:18:31) on a scorching hot February day in Los Angeles.
 But by the time he finished a disappointing 12th place (29:06.98) later that summer at the track and field trials in Eugene, Ore., he knew he was in a bad place.